- Instructions for Form 1099-LTC - Introductory Material

 Accelerated death benefits (excludable in whole or in part from gross income under section 101(g)) paid under a life insurance contract or paid by a viatical settlement provider.

-File Form 1099-LTC if you paid any long-term care benefits, including accelerated death benefits.
-Payers include insurance companies, governmental units, and viatical settlement providers.
+Payers of long-term care benefits who must file Form 1099-LTC include insurance companies, governmental units, and viatical settlement providers.

 A viatical settlement provider is any person who: